Home Loan Process

 The conditional approval lists the items that need to be provided in order to receive a final approval and the clear to close on a loan.
 Typically the underwriter may need to review such items as a corrected proof of insurance, corrections to title documents from the closing attorney, additional pay stubs, letter of explanation for a certain item in the loan file.
 Documents in the loan file typically need to be dated within thirty days of closing.
 Once you have submitted the necessary documents, we will send your loan file to our underwriters.
 After an underwriter reviews and accepts all documents and information, you are ready to close on your home loan.
 The loan is clear to close, the loan is scheduled with the closing attorney and the closing department.
 The closing instructions are then sent to the closing attorney, which allows the attorney to draw up the settlement statement.
 The settlement statement is then sent to the closing department for approval, after which time the closing department releases the closing package.
 These are the documents that the borrower signs at closing.

 Mortgage Loan Closing

-The total amount of funds that you will need will be provided to you prior to the closing in the form of a settlement statement, commonly known as a Housing and Urban Development (HUD) statement.
-The settlement statement is a key part of the closing and details the different fees and charges associated with the mortgage loan.
-The HUD statement will be included in the final closing documents.
+The total amount of funds that you will need will be provided to you at least three business days prior to the closing in the form of a closing disclosure or (CD).
+The CD is a key part of the closing and details the different fees and charges associated with the mortgage loan.
+The final CD will be included in the closing documents.
 Once these documents are signed, you will receive a copy of each one.